WebAssembly/binaryen/README.md

 https://github.com/WebAssembly/binaryen/pull/4779 for an example of how to do a simple manual port.

-For lit test the test expectations (the CHECK lines) can often be automatically updated as changes are made to binaryen.
+For lit tests the test expectations (the CHECK lines) can often be automatically updated as changes are made to binaryen.
 See `scripts/update_lit_checks.py`.

 Non-lit tests can also be automatically updated in most cases.
 See